dev-cafe/cmake-cookbook/contributing/README.md

   named `*example*`.
 Any code must reside in these subfolders.

-### Updating the table of contents and README files
+### Updating the table of contents and generate README files

+The README files that form the table of contents (main README.md, chapter READMEs and recipe READMEs are generated from title.txt and abstract.md files.

+This means that you should not modify README.md files but rather only edit title.txt and abstract.md files.

-- For this run `python contributing/generate-readmes.py` - this file updates READMEs in place.
+To update the README files, run `python contributing/generate-readmes.py` - this file updates READMEs in place.

 ### Coding style